Ga11u/academic-kickstart/content/post/blazegraph_scale_out/index.md

 >
 >Thanks, Bryan

-Currently, since Blazegraph was taken over by Amazon (Neptune AWS), the plans for a scale-out open source platform seems to be stoped.
+Currently, since Blazegraph was taken over by Amazon (Neptune AWS), the plans for a scale-out open source platform seems to be stoped and it is not activly maintained.
 Still, the stand-alone version Blazegraph is a really interesting option for working with open source triple-store which can manage big data volumes.
-And for those fearless adventurers who wants to try out a clustered version of Blazegraph, they can find a guide at https://github.com/blazegraph/database/wiki/ClusterGuide with the following advice: `We recommend that you ask for help when attempting your first cluster install!` (the author of this post doesn't take responsabilities for your failed attempts or disasters -- if you success, I will like to hear and lear how you have manage it : smile :)
+And for those fearless adventurers who wants to try out a clustered version of Blazegraph, they can find a guide at https://github.com/blazegraph/database/wiki/ClusterGuide with the following advice: `We recommend that you ask for help when attempting your first cluster install!` (the author of this post doesn't take responsabilities for your failed attempts or disasters -- if you success, I will like to hear and lear how you have manage it : smile : )

+So what?
+What can we do if we need to scale-out triple-stores?

 [^fn1]: https://www.w3.org/wiki/LargeTripleStores